 Boost your privacy by locking down your browser with a password.

-By locking your browser with a password, you ensure that only you can have access to the websites that you’ve bookmarked, accounts that you’ve logged into, and other sensitive information such as your internet browsing history.
+By locking your browser with a password, you ensure that only you can access the websites you’ve bookmarked, accounts you’ve logged into, and other sensitive information, such as your internet browsing history.

 Get the Browser Lock Extension

 Internet browsers do not usually offer a password-lock feature.
 However, most of them support installing extensions.

 The extension that we’re using today is Browser Lock, and it is available for Chrome, Microsoft Edge, and Opera.
 It is free to download and use on all three platforms.

 Go to the download link for your browser, click on “Add to Chrome,” “Get,” or “Download now,” and the extension will automatically install on your device.

 Once this is done, you will have to configure the new feature.